dezertefer/CustomGPSdata/README.md

 Tip:
 the first full build is long; afterwards you may add --skip-build to sim_vehicle.py so the service launches instantly.

+# activate the ArduPilot venv
+source /home/home/venv-ardupilot/bin/activate

+# install pexpect (and, automatically, ptyprocess)
+pip install --no-cache-dir pexpect
+# you can leave the venv with:  deactivate

 3. Python virtual-env for gps.py
 python3 -m venv ~/venv-ardupilot